-- To ensure a generator with multiple units can evenly allocate and control the power output of each unit. - To respond correctly to disturbances in power frequency voltage. - To follow central dispatch instructions for scheduled generators.
+- To respond correctly to disturbances in power frequency voltage. - To follow central dispatch instructions for scheduled generators.
 These instructions are normally issued electronically via an automatic generation control system at intervals not more than 5 minutes. - To provide ancillary services.

-In general embedded generators are not required to be capable of operating in island mode however where required the generator must have a governor control system that is able to regulate the generator frequency within certain limits and be capable of responding quickly to changes in load with a well damped response.
+In general, embedded generators are not required to be capable of operating in island mode however where required the generator must have a governor control system that is able to regulate the generator frequency within certain limits and be capable of responding quickly to changes in load with a well damped response.
 If the generator is used as a backup alternative supply to the power system and only supplies local load on the same premises that would normally be supplied from the same network connection point as the embedded generator then the DNSP will not set any standard regarding the performance of the governor in island mode.
 Although unusual, if the embedded generator is used to provide black start ancillary services to AEMO then the DNSP will set governor performance standards for island operation in association with AEMO.